speedment/speedment-doc/pages/crud.md

     }
 ```

 It is often better to use the functional equivalent `persister()` in streams and optionals.
-This an example of how it can be done:
+This an example of how this can be done:
 ``` java
     Stream.of("Italiano", "Español")
         .map(ln -> new LanguageImpl().setName(ln))
         .forEach(languages.persister());
 ```
 This creates a Stream of two language names which are subsequently mapped to new languages with those names.
-Finally, the language persister is applied for the two new languages.
+Finally, the language persister is applied for the two new languages whereby two new language rows are inserted into the database.

 It is unspecified if the returned updated entity is the same provided entity instance or another entity instance.
 It is erroneous to assume either, so you should use only the returned entity after the method has been called.
 However, it is guaranteed that the provided entity is untouched if an exception is thrown.